arnxxau/Matorikkusu/README.md

     MatrixLoader().loadMatrix(arrayOfMatrix)

 ### 2- After loading the Matrix into Matorikkusu we can then start to operate with them.
 It is important to know that Matorikkusu **will assign a name to each loaded Matrix**.
-For example looking at the piece of code showed above:
+For example looking at the piece of code shown above:

     matrix1 -> "A"
     matrix2 -> "B"